Alexanderariza/alexanderariza.github.io/_pages/engagement.md

 ---

-Women in Geospatial network
+RedLaTIF network
 ------
-I initiated the [Women in Geospatial network](https://twitter.com/geospatialwomen), a professional network for women in the geospatial domain in order to promote gender-equality in the geospatial industry.
-The network provides its members opportunities to network and suppport each other, via a mailing list and Slack channel.
-We also organise informal gatherings and public Women in Geospatial sessions during conferences.
-If you are interested to join, you can fill in this [form](https://bit.ly/womeningeospatial_signup) or [reach out](mailto:geospatialwomen@gmail.com) to us, if you would like to discuss something else.
+Is a regional network established in 2002 under the Global Observations of Forest and Land Dynamics (GOFC/GOLD)-Fire Mapping and Monitoring Theme.
+[RedLaTIF](https://gofcgold.org/regional-networks/red-latinoamerica-deteledeteccion-e-incendios-forestales-redlatif), the network provides opportunities and support to promote the use of remote sensing data and to bridge the gap between end users and space agencies.
+This year 2020, the network is leading the promotion of a new remote sensing training project, for specialists with an emphasis on the detection and mapping of active fires and burned areas on the use of the Google Earth Engine platform.
+If you are interested to join, you can fill in this [form](https://forms.gle/wSQGMQLXcWv9u2NY9) or [reach out](mailto:nicolasalejandromari@gmail.com) to us, if you would like to discuss something else.

 NGO Glocal LifeLearn e.V.